 The Difference Between Cottage Pie and Shepherd’s Pie

 Most people in North American use the term Shepherd’s Pie to refer to any saucy pot pie topped off with a mashed potato filling.
 However, if we’re going to get really technical here, this is actually a Cottage Pie.

 So what’s the difference between the two?
 That comes down to the filling – a Shepherd’s Pie is made with lamb or mutton, because that’s what a shepherd would have on hand (seeing as they raise sheep and all), whereas a Cottage Pie can be made with any kind of meat.
 In both cases, the pie is always finished off with a topping of mashed potato.

 This is a relatively recent distinction, however, as the two terms were used pretty much interchangeably through to the end of the 19th century.
 So I feel it’s perfectly acceptable to call this a Shepherd’s Pie, despite the fact that it’s made with beef.

 I’m not going to lie.
 These pies are a labour of love.
 A labour of savoury, cheesy, saucy, stick-to-your-ribs, warm-you-all-the-way-through love that is worth every single minute you will spend making them.

 Thankfully, you can spend most of that time kicking back and relaxing while the stew is simmering away.
-(Or, even better, you can make the filling a few days in advance, so that all you have to do on the day itself is prepare the mash and assemble the pies.)
+Or, even better, you can cut down your prep time by making the filling in advance.
 Once that’s done with, the rest of the process is basically as easy as… well… pie.